 The recipe cards were a gorgeous looking selection of picnic treats and stunning bakes.
 I decided to make the cherry traybake as I love cherries!
 It also looked like an easy recipe to pack up for a picnic whilst still looking really pretty.

-I started by making the sponge.
-I creamed together 225g butter and 225g golden caster sugar.
-Then I whisked in 3 eggs and 3 tbsp milk.
-Finally I folded in 275g self raising flour, 3/4 tsp baking powder and 65g ground almonds.
+I started by making the sponge, I creamed together butter and golden caster sugar.
+Then I whisked in eggs and milk.
+Finally I folded in self raising flour, baking powder and ground almonds.

 I poured the batter into a lined traybake tin and smoothed it out.